Solar-network/docs/docs/core/testing/transactions.md

 ## Delegate Registration

-A user or organization can register their address to become a delegate and secure the network.
+A user or organisation can register their address to become a delegate and secure the network.
 Upon accumulating sufficient vote weight, the delegate will begin forging transactions and receiving block rewards.
 The delegate assigns a custom name to their address to differentiate it from other delegates.

 - Before sending a Delegate Registration transaction, note the balances of the sender via the explorer or API
 - Using the desktop wallet, send a Delegate Registration transaction.